Skip to main content

 Support the establishment of employability hubs in every prison

 This will bring in different organisations and agencies under one roof with the joint purpose of helping prepare prison leavers for their release.
 The hubs will help learners to access a variety of services and support employment and career advice, housing advice, substance misuse support, DWP services, third sector organisations.
-Working with our offender learning employability stakeholder group, Welsh Government and HMPPS will lead on the development of a learning and employability pathway resource for all Welsh offenders outlining the support and services they can access, both in the prison and through the gate, so they can continue their learning and help them secure employment in their chosen sector.
+Working with our offender learning employability stakeholder group, the Welsh Government and HMPPS will lead on the development of a learning and employability pathway resource for all Welsh offenders outlining the support and services they can access, both in the prison and through the gate, so they can continue their learning and help them secure employment in their chosen sector.

 Work with our partners and employers with the shared objective of maximising the recruitment of prison leavers and highlighting the social benefits of doing so